Skjoldrun/Skjoldrun.github.io/docs/csharp/targetframework.md

 </Project>
 ```

 As you can see, I have already tested the integration of different Libraries.
 One is with both framework targets as well.
-Another one is a .NET Framework 4.8 ClassLibrabry project.
+Another one is a .NET Framework 4.8 ClassLibrary project.
 A third one is a .NET 6.0 ClassLibrary project.
 Having the main project reference all of these, shows what is possible to build and the compatibilities between them:

 | Main Project | Referenced Project | Compatibility |
 | --- | --- | --- |